Introduction

 Young people meet with European Commission President Ursula von der Leyen

-Image :European Parliament from EUCC BY 2.0, via Wikimedia Commons
+Image :European Parliament from EU, CC BY 2.0, via Wikimedia Commons